xayanide/datastoremodule/README.md

 The only breaking change in the API is with `dataStore#SaveInternal`.
 You can no longer directly modify a DataStore's `SaveInterval` by assigning a value to it because it's no longer assigned a function due to the de-encapsulation.
 Instead, you must use the `dataStore#SetSaveInterval()` method to change the interval.

-The renames doesn't affect the API.
+The renaming does not affect API usage.
+Just like in the original module, you can use this fork in the same way.

 > [!WARNING] In this fork, all of the module's methods and properties, as well as the methods and properties of its instances, are fully exposed.
 There is no distinction or protection for read-only, private, or public properties.
 Use caution when accessing or modifying properties, and avoid altering or using internal methods and states unless you fully understand it and its consequences.